-If you submitted in writing a declaration of pregnancy, promptly notify the Program Director and Clinical Instructor of the assigned clinical site of the situation.
-Regulations do not warrant a written submission of revocation of a pregnancy, but it is recommended to prevent confusion that you do so.
+If you submitted in writing a declaration of pregnancy, promptly notify the Program Director and Clinical-Preceptor of the assigned clinical site of the situation.
+Regulations do not warrant a written submission of revocation of a pregnancy, you must complete a Voluntary Rescind of Pregnancy form to prevent any confusion.
 It is policy of the program that you submit a written revocation of pregnancy.
-If you did not declare a pregnancy there is no need for any action.
+If you did not declare a pregnancy, there is no need for any action.
 If you become pregnant before revocation of the declaration of pregnancy, you must submit an additional declaration to include a new estimated inception date.

 Any additional pregnancies will follow the same procedure.
-If the pregnancy is declared a written declaration must be submitted to the Program Director and the Clinical Instructor of the assigned clinical site to include name, date of submission, declaration of pregnancy and date of conception.
+If the pregnancy is declared a written declaration must be submitted to the Program Director and the Clinical Preceptor of the assigned clinical site to include name, date of submission, declaration of pregnancy and date of conception.